 There is a peculiar aspect to the spending habits of most collectors.
 In a wink and with little thought, many will spend $1,400 or so for a one-ounce gold coin.
 When it arrives, it is put in a safe deposit box.
 It yields little in the way of pleasure and enjoyment.
 Ask the same collector if he or she will spend $500 per year on subscriptions to numismatic organizations and for books, and the answer is usually, “I don’t spend nearly that much.”
 The same person is obsessed with grades and prices, and that’s about it.

 Longevity of interest in numismatics is best achieved by learning about the art, history, science, and romance of coins, tokens, medals, and paper money.
 The easiest, best, and least expensive way to do this is to build a modest working library of interesting and informative numismatic books.

-A year’s subscription costs $80, or if you are a member of the American Numismatic Society, $65.
+A year’s subscription costs $80, or if you are a member of the American Numismatic Society, it costs $65.

 Chris McDowell has just informed me of this:

 Subjects for June issue include: A new and interesting variety of Massachusetts Pine Tree shilling; the Potosi Mint in South America and its impact on American coinage; new information on the Massachusetts Pine Tree copper coin of 1776; a new variety of George III counterfeit halfpenny that circulated in America; an article on the life of John J. Ford and his impact on numismatics, a study of the 1787-dated Fugio restrikes and their relationship to the original Fugio coinage; an overview of Lion dollars made in Holland that circulated as legal tender in America; and much more.
 All that and more in just one issue!
 Topics for the December issue that can be confirmed include — a full accounting of Miss Banks American colonial coin holdings with images and her papers relating to American coins; a complete study of Pitt tokens, and, of course, much more.